MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-apps-microsoft-teams-landing-page.md

 * **Messaging extensions**: Messaging extensions are shortcuts to insert app content or to act on a message without users having to move away from the conversation.
 Users can search or initiate actions in an external system from the compose message area, the command box, or directly from a message.
 For more information, see [Message extensions](/microsoftteams/platform/messaging-extensions/what-are-messaging-extensions?tabs=dotnet).

-* **Meeting extensions**: Meeting extensions are apps to enhance live meetings and make meetings more productive.
+* **Meeting extensions**: Meeting extensions are apps that enhance live meetings and make meetings more productive.
 You can identify various participant roles and user types, get meeting events, and generate in-meeting dialogs.
 For more information, see [Apps for Teams meetings](/microsoftteams/platform/apps-in-teams-meetings/teams-apps-in-meetings).

 * **Bots**: Bots are also referred to as a chatbot or conversational bot.
 It's an app that executes simple and repetitive tasks.
 A bot interaction can be a quick question and answer, or it can be a complex conversation that provides access to services or assistance.
 Users can have a conversation with a bot in a personal chat,  channel, or group chat.
 For more information, see [Bots in Microsoft Teams](/microsoftteams/platform/bots/what-are-bots).